fugue/regula/docs/usage.md

 `HCL_DIRECTORY` is the location of the Terraform HCL files you want Regula to check.
 This command creates a volume for the Docker container to access these files, so that a Terraform plan file can be generated.

-When integrating this in a CI pipeline, we recommend pinning the regula version, e.g. `docker run fugue/regula:v0.7.0`.
+When integrating this in a CI pipeline, we recommend pinning the regula version, e.g. `docker run fugue/regula:{{ version }}`.